debops/examples/vagrant-ansible-single/README.rst

-If for some reason you prefer to craft the inventory yourself (instead of letting vagrant generate it) you can pass your inventory to the ansible provisioner in the `Vagrantfile`.
+If for some reason you prefer to craft the inventory yourself (instead of letting vagrant generate it) you can pass your inventory to the Ansible provisioner in the `Vagrantfile`.
 See the commented out example in he supplied Vagrantfile.
 Or course, the argument can be anything `ansible-playbook` will accept as an inventory: a file, a directory or some executable.

-Please mind: If you have a `ansible.cfg` in place, e.g. as generated by `debops`, this may define an additional inventory which may interfere with yours.
+..
+ Local Variables:
+ mode: rst
+ ispell-local-dictionary: "american"
+ End: